GaloisInc/smaccmpilot-stm32f4/src/ivory-px4-hw/README.md

 ### px4-can-fragment-test

 PX4FMU v2.4 only.
-Tests the CAN bus driver (provided by `ivory-bsp-stm32` package) with a the `smaccm-fragment` library fragmentation protocol, which breaks up long messages into multiple 8-bit CAN bus messages with sequential CAN bus ids.
+Tests the CAN bus driver (provided by `ivory-bsp-stm32` package) with the `tower-hal` library fragmentation protocol, which breaks up long messages into multiple 8-bit CAN bus messages with sequential CAN bus ids.